drmason789/trixter-xdream-bike/README.md

 A graphic user interface showing the state of the various controls and a slider bar to set flywheel resistance.
 Each brake applies 50% flywheel resistance.

+In addition to reading and displaying values from the bikem, it also calculates flywheel and crank cumulative revolutions.

 ![image](https://user-images.githubusercontent.com/29954900/146271821-94389020-e35c-4e8e-8cf3-ab6b4fa3377d.png)